 - SOIL_SCI 441 – Soil Fertility (Course Prerequisite: SOIL_SCI 201)

-- MKTG 360 – Marketing (Course Prerequisite: Certified major [any college] with 60 semester hours)
+- MKTG 360 – Marketing (Course Prerequisite: Admitted to a major [any college] with 60 semester hours)

 The maximum number of credit hours earned at other institutions that may apply towards a WSU certificate shall not exceed 1/4 of the total number of credit hours required for the certificate.